Tribute to Frances Earle Pooser 1918-2019

 Publication: Desoto Sun; Date: Aug 15, 2013; Section: Arcadian; Page: AS23 "A tribute to Harold McLeod" by Carol Mahler

 Harold McLeod was both a doer and a dreamer, and during the last two decades or so, the DeSoto County Historical Society was the beneficiary of his efforts.
 He was born during the 1926 hurricane, the one that destroyed Moore Haven and sacked Miami.
 Maybe that wild wind was the genesis of his energy and creativity.
+Click here for the full story of Harold McLeod.

 The Life and Music of Corky Coker